KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 +++
 title = "Spherical Pulsation Dampener" date = 2022-04-30
-extra.summary = "For my Capstone Project, I collaborated with a partner to develop a spherical fluid pulsation dampener, which dampens fluid pulsations by creating a vortex internally."
+extra.summary = "For my Capstone Project, I collaborated with a partner to design and prototype a spherical fluid pulsation dampener demonstrating a passive, no-moving-parts fluid dampening concept based on prior research.
+I was responsible for modeling the components and producing detailed 2D engineering drawings in Autodesk Inventor, applying GD&T standards to communicate the design.
+I extracted the internal fluid volume from the assembly for CFD analysis in ANSYS Fluent, where simulation results verified the vortex formation required for effective pulsation dampening.
+After evaluating machining and additive manufacturing options, we selected 3D printing to meet a $500 budget constraint.
+Performance was validated by designing and building a custom test apparatus using pressure transducers and a Raspberry Pi to measure inlet and outlet pressure response."
 +++

 # Overview